dankamongmen/notcurses/doc/man/man3/notcurses_plane.3.md

 **notcurses_check_pixel_support**, possibly leading to terminal interrogation (see **notcurses_capabilities(3)** for why this may be undesirable).
 Any parameter (save **n**) may be **NULL**.

+When a plane is blitted to using **ncvisual_render** and **NCBLIT_PIXEL** (see **notcurses_visual(3)**), it loses many capabilities.
+Such a "sprixelated" plane cannot be resized, nor can cell-based output be applied to it.
+The sprixel will remain associated until a new sprixel is blitted to the plane, or the plane is destroyed.

 # RETURN VALUES